ashlyndanielle/AdvancedWebDevBootcamp/ClosuresAndThis/notes.md

   - we need to return the inner function for this to work and invoke it
-  - we can either call the inner function right away by using and extra () or we can store the result of the function in a variable
+  - we can either call the inner function right away by using an extra () or we can store the result of the function in a variable

-  *private variable* can only be access from a certain scope and can't be modified from an external scope
+  *private variable* can only be accessed from a certain scope and can't be modified from an external scope

 *** THIS ***
-  - determined by how the function is called ( execution context )
+  - determined by how the function is called (execution context)
   - can be determined using four rules:
       1. global
       2. object/implicit